revbayes/revbayes.github.io/tutorials/chromo/index.md

 macroevolutionary consequences of chromosome changes within a molecular phylogenetic framework, mostly utilizing the likelihood-based ChromEvol models of chromosome number evolution introduced by
-@mayrose2010probabilistic.
-The ChromEvol models have permitted phylogenetic studies of ancient whole genome duplication events, rapid "catastrophic" chromosome speciation, major reevaluations of the evolution of angiosperms, and new insights into the fate of polyploid lineages [e.g.
+{% citet mayrose2010probabilistic %}.
+The ChromEvol models have permitted
+phylogenetic studies of ancient whole genome duplication events, rapid "catastrophic" chromosome speciation, major reevaluations of the evolution of angiosperms, and new insights into the fate of polyploid lineages
-{% cite pires2008renaissance mayrose2011recently tank2015nested %}].
+{% cite pires2008renaissance mayrose2011recently tank2015nested %}.
 The basic
-ChromEvol model has been extended to examine the association of phenotype with chromosome evolution [BiChroM} {% cite zenil2017testing %}, and to incorporate cladogenetic changes and diversification rates [ChromoSSE;
+ChromEvol model has been extended to examine the association of phenotype with chromosome evolution {% cite zenil2017testing %}, and to incorporate cladogenetic changes and diversification rates
-{% cite freyman2016cladogenetic %}.
+{% cite Freyman2017 %}.

 Here we describe the ChromEvol model as implemented in RevBayes, which except for one detail noted below is the same mathematical model